Associated primes of powers of edge ideals and ear decompositions of graphs: Minimal -bases

 \begin{Theorem} \cite[Theorem 4.4]{HLT} Let $F$ be a cover of $\G$.
-Then $P_F$ is an associated prime of $I^3$ if and only if $F$ is a minimal cover or $F$ is minimal among the covers containing the closed neighborhood of a triangle or one of the four graphs of Figure 7. \end{Theorem}
+Then $P_F$ is an associated prime of $I^3$ if and only if $F$ is a minimal cover or $F$ is minimal among the covers containing the closed neighborhood of a triangle or of one of the four graphs in Figure 7. \end{Theorem}

-\begin{Corollary} \cite[Corollary 4.5]{HLT} $\depth R/I^3 > 0$ if and only if $\G$ has a dominating subgraph which is a triangle or one of the four graphs of Figure 7. \end{Corollary}